Containerize your PHP application (Docker 101)

 As you saw earlier the command run has several flags

-One that we can use is the -p tag, it stands for -port.
+One that we can use is the -p tag, which stands for -port.

 docker run -p 80:80 hello-world